AnanyaKondeti/14/README.md

 # ADD TO CART!!
-An e-commerce android application written in Kotlin where users can sell and buy products.
+An e-commerce android application written in Kotlin where users can buy products.

 ## Overview